- How To Wax A Car By Hand: A Comprehensive Guide - November 14, 2023

 Waxing a motorcycle requires a little elbow grease but isn’t difficult if you follow these steps:

-- Remove loose dirt with a soft cloth or brush before applying wax.
+- Remove loose dirt with a soft cloth or brush before applying a dedicated motorcycle wax.
 A clean surface will allow for better adhesion between layers of product (to prevent peeling).

 - Make sure that the surface temperature is above 40 degrees Fahrenheit (4 degrees Celsius) before applying any coatings like polish or waxes so they don’t dry out prematurely on contact with cool air temperatures outside when working outdoors during winter months where temperatures may drop below freezing levels overnight causing condensation inside surfaces like helmets which could ruin their protective qualities such as UV protection properties found within some types